ljbeal/ConfigLite/README.md

 A lightweight self-healing config handler.

-Subclass from the base `Config` object and add your variables and defaults.
+Subclass from the base `BaseConfig` object and add your variables and defaults.

 You can then set import this from wherever is needed and access properties.